Phoenix Carriage Works

-Phoenix Carriage Works was a carriage builder established in the 1840s in Markham Village and rival to Thomas Speight Wagon Works.
+Phoenix Carriage Works was a carriage builder established in the 1840s in Markham Village, Ontario, Canada.
+The company was a rival to Thomas Speight Wagon Works.

 Henry R. Wales

-English immigrant Henry R. Wales (1822-1905), who began as a blacksmith and learned the trade (in the United States) which lead to the founding of Phoenix Carriage Works.
+English immigrant Henry R. Wales (1822-1905), who began as a blacksmith and learned the trade (in the United States) which led to the founding of Phoenix Carriage Works.
 Besides his business, Wales was a school trustee and magistrate under the Liberal governments of Oliver Mowat and James Whitney.
 Wales and his wife Elizabeth had 6 children (including daughters Adelaide Emma, Bertha E, Lottie A.), whom lived at Maple Villa, the only reminder of the Wales that remains in Markham today.